gregkronberg/Kronberg2020BrainStim/README.md

 	* procedures for analyzing data from specific experiments (those specified by run_control)

 ## Workflow
-* to run an experiment (set of simulations)
+* to run an experiment (set of simulations), call run_control.Experiment.experiment_name()
-	* call run_control.Experiment.experiment_name()
 	1. set up a dictionary of parameters to be passed to the NEURON simulator (e.g. conductances) as well as experimental parameters (e.g. pattern of synaptic activation)
 	2. instantiate a cell object in NEURON
 	3. insert synapses and set up synaptic stimulation
 	4. set up extracellular stimulation objects
 	5. set up neuron recording objects
 	6. run simulation
 	7. save recorded data (by default saved to a subfolder of the cwd named 'Data/')

 * analysis for individual experiments
 	1. generate group level variables (e.g. spikes, changes in synaptic weights, synaptic currents)